mattfortuna/jumptuna.github.io/about.md

 I'm a Fullstack Software Engineer with a front end focus based in Seattle and working for Compass Inc.

-In my free time I play chess and guitar, read, and hike.
+In my free time I play chess, guitar, read, and hike.